nbgallery/nbgallery.github.io/health_paper.md

 #### Repeatability

-If a single user executes a notebook one time, we don’t know if the result will repeatable.
+If a single user executes a notebook only one time, we don’t know if the result will repeatable.
 If the same user executes it again with the same result, we gain a little confidence in repeatability.
 However, we get a much bigger confidence boost from additional users – more data from a single user is nice, but the results might depend on something specific to that user.
 We decided to give each additional user the same weight as 10 executions, defining User-adjusted Executions:

 $$UE = 10(\#users - 1) + \max \bigl(1,\frac{\#executions}{\#cells}\bigr)$$